 What to expect when visiting fishing villages in Fife, Scotland?

 Our plan for the third day in Scotland was to drive north from Edinburgh to St. Andrews.
 Whenever we take a longer road trip, we look for places to stop on the way to our destination.
 This was a must especially when our children were smaller.
 Based on our research, about an hour drive from Edinburgh we should find five small fishing villages in Fife.
 We came to these villages after spending an entire day walking through the streets of Edinburgh.
-Coming from a large city we were very pleasantly surprised about these quaint and cozy places.
+Coming from a large city we were very pleasantly surprised about these quaint and cozy villages.
 We loved the village atmosphere and enjoyed some really good fish and chips for lunch.
-Let’s visit these lovely fishing villages from north to south.
+Let’s visit these lovely Scottish fishing villages together from north to south.

 Crail is the smallest of the five villages and the coziest.
 This tiny fishing harbor is not even open to car traffic, unless you are a resident.
 However, we parked our car on top of the hill and easily walked down to take in this beautiful site.